marcin-szmagara/drawgraph/readme.md

 ## Building

 If your system supports makefiles and you have g++ compiler installed, you can use provided Makefile.
-You need to install SFML - [SFML](https://github.com/SFML/SFML).
+You need to install [SFML](https://github.com/SFML/SFML).
-If you are on windows, you might consider installing Linux Subsystem for Windows.
+If you are on Windows, you might consider installing Linux Subsystem for Windows.

 ## Usage